aktugchelekche/School_Dictrict_Analysis-/README.md

 ## Summary :

-1. There is a significant decreased on Overall Passing Rate on School Summary as we removed 9th grade scores from Thomas High School.
-Therefore, Thomas HS is not competitive among charter schools.
+1.
 2. We can observe that Thomas High school is one of the Top 5 school in original data, however after removing 9th grade data, its place went down to 8th in ranking.
-3. After removing ninth grade score we saw a dramtic decreased on Math Reading statistics, however once we seek for 10th-12th grade data , numbers increased and reach almost same level with the initial data.
+3. After removing ninth grade score we saw a dramtic decreased on Math Reading statistics, however once we seek for 10th-12th grade data , numbers increased and reach almost same level with the initial data. tha implies, 9th grades scores were not a major impact on overall passing in Thomas High School
 4. There is not a significant changes in District Summary Metric despite of removing Thomas HS 9th graders scores.
 In order to make better decision, 9th grade Biology standardized test might be included.